hunterirving/zine_workshop/README.md

 </a>
 <br><br>

->[!TIP]
->once assembled, use a gluestick to increase your zine's structural stability (add glue to the back of the purple sections):
+once assembled, use a gluestick to increase your zine's structural stability (add glue to the back of the purple sections):

 <img src="resources/readme_images/glue_guide.png" width="600">